SpeedyZ500/pytest-instructions/README.md

 For practice you could write tests for the PriorityQueue test class, using parameterization, and debugging to figure out why the HeapPQ fails a test that LinearPQ passes.
 -->

-## 9 Review

-Congratulations on reaching the end of this demo instruction!
-In this instruction, you

-- created and set up a virtual environment with test `pytest` framework
-- created a `pytest` test file and ran the tests
-- implemented `assert` and `pytest.raises` statements
-- implemented positive and negative tests
-- used tests to fix errors in code

-For additional practice, refer to the assignment below.

-## 10 ✍️ Practice

-> [!CAUTION]
-> This section has not been fully implemented yet.